 “There are no secrets to success.
 It is the result of preparation, hard work, and learning from failure.”—Colin Powell

-7 Steps to an effective content marketing plan that will drive visitors and conversions:
+7 Steps towards an effective content marketing strategy to attract users and conversion rates:

 Define both short and long term goals